SteveBarnegren/TopDrawer/README.md

 ## How to install

-Either build from source, or download the the prebuilt binary: [Top-Drawer](https://github.com/SteveBarnegren/TopDrawer/releases/download/1.1/TopDrawer.zip)
+Either build from source, or download the app: [Top-Drawer](https://github.com/SteveBarnegren/TopDrawer/releases)

 ## Contributing